Mansfield & Ashfield

 What is LocAle?

+CAMRA’s LocAle initiative promotes pubs stocking locally brewed real ale to reduce the number of ‘beer miles’ from brewery to pub cellar in response to growing consumer demand for quality local produce.
 Launched in 2007 by CAMRA’s Nottingham branch, CAMRA branches around the country now award accreditation to pubs that regularly stock at least one real ale.
-The pub can then advertise their participation by posting the window sticker in their pubs.
+The pub can then advertise its participation by posting the window sticker in its pubs.

 Some of the benefits of stocking locally produced real ale in local pubs include: